-Ultragenyx Agreement
+Ultragenyx

-On October 26, 2015, we entered into a Research Collaboration and License Agreement with Ultragenyx, which was later amended on October 17, 2017 and April 20, 2018 (as amended, the "Ultragenyx Agreement").
+On October 26, 2015, we entered into a Research Collaboration and License Agreement with Ultragenyx, which was later amended in 2017, 2018 and during the second quarter of 2019 (as amended, the "Ultragenyx Agreement").
 Ultragenyx initially selected two development targets, including Glycogen Storage Disease Type III, and the parties initially agreed to a list of eight additional reserved rare disease targets which Ultragenyx has an exclusive option to select for collaborative development.
-The Ultragenyx Agreement provides for an exclusivity period, during which Ultragenyx may substitute a reserved target for a selected target, in which case such reserved target will be deemed an additional target and will preclude an additional reserved target in place of the newly reserved target.
-Further, during the exclusivity period, Ultragenyx may replace a reserved target with a proposed new target, subject to certain conditions, including whether we have the ability to partner with respect to such new target.

-Under the Ultragenyx Agreement, we have granted Ultragenyx exclusivity (i) with respect to development targets, to the development and commercialization of products containing nucleic acid technology, and (ii) with respect to reserved targets and subject to the right of first negotiation described below, the development and commercialization of any product containing nucleic acid products or utilizing LUNAR lipid-mediated delivery technology.
+Under the Ultragenyx Agreement, we have granted Ultragenyx exclusivity (i) with respect to development targets, to the development and commercialization of products containing nucleic acid technology, and (ii) with respect to reserved targets, the development and commercialization of any product containing nucleic acid products or utilizing LUNAR lipid-mediated delivery technology.